Advancing Community

 To support leadership development in the partner organizations, we also offer participation in all AWIN programming to two leaders from the partners throughout the year of the partnership.

-Our 2024 community partners are featured below.
+Our 2025 community partners are featured below.
 Interested in becoming a community partner next year?
-Please contact us
+Please contact us.

 Hear from one of our longstanding community partners, the YWCA of Nashville and Middle Tennessee.